o42a/o42a-doc/contents/devel/index.md

 The next major step is a 0.3.0 release, which should contain the core libraries and should be stable and practically usable.

-> You may track the development activity [here](http://bitbucket.org/o42a/o42a/changesets).
+> You may track the development activity [here](https://bitbucket.org/o42a/o42a/commits/all).

 Development Plan
 ----------------

-The development planned to consist of the two main phases:
+The development is planned to consist of two main phases:

 * a prototype development, and
 * a production compiler development (since release 0.5.0).